Summary

 new_summary <- select_models(candidate_models = m_maxnet$calibration_results$Summary,

-data = d_maxnet, #Necessary for computing pROC
+data = d_maxnet, # Needed to compute pROC

 compute_proc = TRUE,